RDFLib/rdflib-leveldb/README.md

-An adaptation of RDFLib BerkeleyDB Store’s key-value approach, using Kyoto Cabinet as a back-end.
+An adaptation of RDFLib BerkeleyDB Store’s key-value approach, using LevelDB as a back-end.

 Based on an original contribution by Drew Perttula.